mohsinulhaq/react-popper-tooltip/README.md

 - `offset: [number, number]`, defaults to `[0, 10]`

 This is a shorthand for `Popper.js` offset modifier option.
-The default value means the tooltip will be placed a 10px away from the reference element (to reserve enough space for the arrow element).
+The default value means the tooltip will be placed a 10px away from the trigger element (to reserve enough space for the arrow element).

 `popperOptions` takes precedence over this option.
 See [offset modifier docs](https://popper.js.org/docs/v2/modifiers/offset/).